DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The System

-\para{Publishing documents} Data owners run \publish to make their documents available.
-For the base scenario, this \emph{one-time} operation takes 14\,seconds, and results in a cuckoo filter of size 400\,KB for a FPR of 0.004\%.
-As a conservative estimation we assume all keywords are different.
-When documents contain duplicate elements $y$ the precomputation can be amortized: the pretag $y^{\serverkey}$ has to be computed only once.
+\para{Publishing Documents} Data owners run \publish to make their documents searchable.
+For the base scenario, this \emph{one-time} operation takes 14\,seconds and results in a cuckoo filter of size 400\,KB for a FPR of 0.004\%.
+For a conservative estimation, we assume all keywords are different.
+When documents contain duplicate elements $y$, the precomputation can be amortized: the pretag $\GHash(y)^{\serverkey}$ has to be computed only once.

-\para{Querying a single journalist} Figure~\ref{fig:perf:all}, left, shows the time and bandwidth required to issue one query on one collection depending on the collection size.
+\para{Querying a Single Journalist} Figure~\ref{fig:perf:all}, left, shows the time and bandwidth required to issue one query on one collection, depending on the collection size.
 The querier constructs the query using \querycmd and sends it to the document owner (the querier's computation cost includes the cost of obtaining the one-time-use token using \gettoken).
 The document owner responds using \reply.
 These operations are independent of the number of documents.
 The querier runs $\process$ to retrieve the responses, and to compute the intersection of query and collection.
 This takes 27\,ms in the base scenario.
 Bandwidth cost reflects the raw content size.
 But recall that, in practice, the messaging system pads messages to 1\,KB.

-\para{Querying all journalists} As expected, the processing time and bandwidth of \querycmd are independent of the population size, while the cost of processing the responses grows linearly with the number of queried journalists (Figure~\ref{fig:perf:all}, center).
+\para{Querying All Journalists} As expected, the processing time and bandwidth of \querycmd are independent of the population size, whereas the cost of processing the responses grows linearly with the number of queried journalists (Figure~\ref{fig:perf:all}, center).
 For the baseline scenario, processing all 999 responses takes about 27 seconds \emph{in total} and requires retrieving 1\,MB of padded responses.
 We note that this cost is only paid by the querier, and does not impact the document owners (see below).
-Moreover, since replies are unlikely to arrive all at once, processing can be spread out over time reducing the burden on the querier's machine.
+Moreover, as replies are unlikely to arrive all at once, processing can be spread out over time; thus reducing the burden on the querier's machine.